rehmpke/markdown/digitalocean.md

 -   Then a droplet type which was Ubuntu 16.04.4 x64, memory 1gb, 1 vCPUs, SSD Disk 25GB, Transfer 1 TB, Price $5/month
 -   Choose a datacenter region.
 I used New York 3.
 -   Then I added my public ssh key.
--   Choose a hostname that is appropriate and meaningful as cannot be changed. should have something to do with its purpose. ex. rehmpke_ub_webserver_01
+-   Choose a hostname that is appropriate and meaningful as cannot be changed. should have something to do with its purpose. ex.rehmpke\_ub\_webserver\_01

 -   Then click the create button.

 ### Copy the IP

 -   Then I copied my ip from the new droplet

 ### Connect Iterm to the server and update

 -   Then I opened my iterm and used z to go to the ssh folder
 -   If don't have one create ssh key pairs public and private with